dieharders/obrew-studio-server/assets/compiling-packaging.md

-# Bundling
+# Compiling

-Take all dependencies, dlls, code and bundle with an executable.
+Take all dependencies, dlls, source code and bundle with an executable.
 Be sure to generate self-signed certs for easy SSL setup in local environment.

-## Bundling Nvida CUDA toolkit deps:
+## Compiling Nvida CUDA toolkit deps:

 If you already have the required toolkit files installed and have built for GPU then the necessary GPU drivers/dlls should be detected by PyInstaller and included in the `_deps` dir.

-## Bundling with PyInstaller:
+## Compiling with PyInstaller:

 This is handled automatically by npm scripts so you do not need to execute these manually.
 The -F flag bundles everything into one .exe file.